perrycate/Uniform-Chat-API/docs/introduction/index.rst

 Unichat: The Universal Chat API
 ===============================

-Unichat is a server designed to allow querying multiple chat APIs at the same time.
-Queries to the unichat server follow the same API and return data in the same format regardless of the outgoing service.
+Every day an enormous amount of time is spent chatting online, across a myriad of different chat services.
+Unfortunately, none of these chat services have agreed on a standard to allow data scientists to access them.
+This project seeks to enable more convenient personal analytics for interpersonal and group conversations through a common interface.
+In particular, queries to the unichat server follow the same API and return data in the same format regardless of the outgoing service.

 Unichat's interface is:

- 1. Simple.
-Only the bare minimum necessary is returned for each API call, so it's easy to learn and use quickly.
+ 1. *Simple.* Only the bare minimum necessary is returned for each API call, so it's easy to learn and use quickly.
- 2. Uniform.
-If you write something to interact with one service, it will work with any other supported service.
+ 2. *Uniform.* If you write something to interact with one service, it will work with any other supported service.
- 3. Well-documented.
-Everything you need to use Unichat can be found on this site.
+ 3. *Well-documented.* Everything you need to use Unichat can be found on this site.
 Disagree?
 Raise an issue `here.
     <https://github.com/TheGuyWithTheFace/Uniform-Chat-API/issues>`_